Lisa (Mona) Bourque-Bearskin

 - All practicing nurses, nursing students and retired nurses must be CNA members

-- CEO, invited CNA staff, and CNA board members have the right to attend all circle meetings.
+- CEO, invited CNA staff, and CNA board members have the right to attend all council meetings.

 - Representation from the four regulated nursing categories and students in programs leading to careers in the four regulated categories